-To track changes in each endpoint system, the UnboundID Synchronization Server uses the changelog mechanism that is most efficient for each platform.
+To track changes in each endpoint system, the UnboundID Synchronization Server uses the change log mechanism that is most efficient for each platform.

-- For UnboundID Directory Server or Alcatel-Lucent 8661 Directory Server topologies, the UnboundID Synchronization Server uses the instance's LDAP Changelog for modification detection. - For Sun DSEE or Sun Directory Server topologies, the UnboundID Synchronization Server uses the server's Retro Changelog, which provides a detailed summary of each change applied to the directory. - For Active Directory, the UnboundID Synchronization Server uses the DirSync control, which polls for object attribute changes. - For RDBMS systems, the UnboundID Synchronization Server uses a JDBC Adapter Script to interface with a customized RDBMS changelog table.
-Database triggers on each table record all INSERT, UPDATE, and DELETE operations to the changelog table.
+For UnboundID Directory Server or Alcatel-Lucent 8661 Directory Server topologies, the UnboundID Synchronization Server uses the servers's LDAP Change Log for modification detection.

+- For Sun DSEE or Sun Directory Server topologies, the UnboundID Synchronization Server uses the server's Retro Change Log, which provides a detailed summary of each change applied to the directory. - For Active Directory, the UnboundID Synchronization Server uses the DirSync control, which polls for object attribute changes. - For RDBMS systems, the UnboundID Synchronization Server uses an UnboundID Server SDK plug-in to interface with a customized RDBMS change log table.
+Database triggers on each table record all INSERT, UPDATE, and DELETE operations to the change log table.